- Saarburg

 Below the waterfall in Saarburg, the waterwheels of the Hackenberger Mill from the 13th/14th century are turning.
 Originally, there was an oil mill, as well as a fulling mill and a grain mill in operation here.

-Below the waterfall in Saarburg, the waterwheels of the Hackenberger Mill from the 13th/14th centuries are turning.
-Originally, there were an oil mill, a bark mill, and a grain mill in operation here.
+Below the waterfall in Saarburg, the mill wheels of the Hackenberger Mill from the 13th/14th century are turning.
+Originally, there was an oil mill as well as a dye and a grain mill in operation here.
 Grain was ground here until 1974.
-In the cellar of the mill, visitors can see the many gears that are connected to the grinding stone on the upper floor via a leather belt.
-In the upper rooms, various grinding works and other devices can be seen that gradually produce finer flour from the ground grains.
-Film screening: "From Grain to Flour."
+In the cellar of the mill, many gears can be viewed that are connected by a leather belt to the grinding mill on the upper floor.
+Various grinding machines and other devices can be seen in the upper rooms that gradually produce finer flour from the ground grains.
+Film screening: "From Grain to Flour".

 Info: Guided tours for groups are available upon request.